Who wouldn’t want to earn passive income and make money while sleeping, on a holiday or chilling on the beach? I know I

 An index fund is a type of mutual fund or exchange-traded fund (ETF).
 It tracks a market index and is typically made up of stocks or bonds.
 Investing in index funds is one of the easiest and most effective ways for investors to build wealth.
 By simply matching the strong performance of the financial markets, in the long run, index funds can turn your investment into a healthy nest egg over time.
 The other good news is that you don’t have to become a stock market expert to do it.
 But as always, research and understanding any potential risk are important.

 Most indexes include various (even hundreds) of different stocks and other investments.
-This means that the index fund diversification leaves you less likely to suffer significant losses if something happens to one or two companies in the index.
+This means that index fund diversification leaves you less likely to suffer significant losses if something happens to one or two companies in the index.
 Index funds are not an answer for short-term passive income but they can be the best bet if you are looking for a low-risk investment that can grow steadily over time.

 6. Sell your photos or videos

 Another avenue for passive income is to leverage photo-selling websites such as ShutterStock.
-Although you don’t necessarily need to be a professional photographer, good understanding of photography and photo editing are important to succeed in this.
+Although you don’t necessarily need to be a professional photographer, a good understanding of photography and photo editing are important to succeed in this.

 Once you become a ShutterStock contributor, you begin earning money every time someone downloads your content.
 As a contributor, you can make around 20%-30% of whatever your image sells for.
 However, it’s good to note that stock photography can be a grind, especially in the beginning.
 Prices can be low so you need a lot of content to earn decent money.
 But in many cases, you can easily repurpose content you’ve already shot rather than actively produce photos for stock purposes only.